jjshaws/site/content/books/_index.md

 title: "Reading List"
 ---

 I've had the pleasure of rediscovering the joy of reading over the past few years.
-Here's an overview of what's been on my shelves, by my bedside table and in my backpack, in reverse chronological order:
+Here's an overview of what's been on my shelves, by` my bedside table and in my backpack, in reverse chronological order:

 ### Currently Reading
 *Non-Fiction* \
 **Discipline and Punish: The Birth of the Prison** by Michel Foucault \
-**The Anthropocene Reviewed** by John Greene
+**Thinking Fast and Slow** by Daniel Kahneman \
+**Homo Deus** by Yuval Noah Harari

 ### 2021
 *Non-Fiction* \
+**The Anthropocene Reviewed** by John Greene \
 **McMindfulness** by by Ronald E. Purser \
 **21 Lessons for the 21st Century** by Yuval Noah Harari \
 **The Body Keeps the Score** by Bessel Van Der Kolk \